prody/ProDy/doc/tutorials/evol_tutorial/msafiles.rst

    writeMSA('sliced_MSA.gz', msa, format='SELEX')
    filename = writeMSA('sliced_MSA.fasta', msafobj)
    filename

 Merging MSA files
 -------------------------------------------------------------------------------

-:func:`.mergeMSA` can be used to merge two or more MSA's.
+:func:`.mergeMSA` can be used to merge two or more MSAs.
 Based on their labels only those sequences that appear in both MSAs are retained, and concatenated horizontally to give a joint or merged MSA.
 This can be useful while evaluating covariance patterns for proteins with multiple domains or protein-protein interactions.
 The example shows merging for the multi-domain receptor :pdb:``3KG2`` containing pfam domains :pfam:``PF01094`` and :pfam:``PF00497``.

 .. ipython:: python

-   msa1 = parseMSA(fetchPfamMSA('PF01094', format='fasta'))
+   msa1 = parseMSA(fetchPfamMSA('PF01094', format='fasta', timeout=120))
    msa1
-   msa2 = parseMSA(fetchPfamMSA('PF00497', format='fasta', timeout=60))
+   msa2 = parseMSA(fetchPfamMSA('PF00497', format='fasta', timeout=120))
    msa2
    msa1_2 = mergeMSA(msa1, msa2)
    msa1_2